 Repeat customers are the backbone of many businesses.

-Most businesses prefer keeping existing customers at all costs over gaining new ones.
-Long-standing business research has shown that acquiring a new customer can be five times as expensive!
+Most businesses prefer keeping existing customers at all costs over gaining new ones, as the returning customer revenue impact is well-documented—long-standing business research has shown that acquiring a new customer can be five times as expensive!

 Therefore, it’s no surprise that many businesses have been looking into strategies that help them create repeat customers that keep buying.